openeuler-mirror/docs/docs/en/docs/20.09/docs/A-Tune/application-scenarios.md

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >Before running the command, ensure that the following conditions are met:
 >1.
 The YAML configuration file on the server has been edited and stored in the **/etc/atuned/tuning/** directory of the atuned service.
 >2.
-The YAML configuration file of the client has been compiled and stored on the atuned client.
+The YAML configuration file of the client has been edited and stored on the atuned client.

 #### Parameter Description